Your Virtual Green Tea House

 10-18%

-Caffeine - A cup of green tea contains about 15 to 30 mg of caffeine, a stimulant affecting the central nervous system.
-It is an important quality in green tea providing bitterness.
+Caffeine - A cup of green tea contains about 20 to 30 mg of caffeine, a stimulant affecting the central nervous system.
+It is an important quality in green tea providing some of its astringency.

 Processed decaffenated tea undergoes one of two processes: One, which makes use of the solvent ethyl acetate, retains only 30 percent of the polyphenols.
 The other is a preferable, natural process that uses only water and carbon dioxide and is called “effervescence.”
 It retains 95 percent of the healthy polyphenols.
 We only sell the latter: